Flynn Early Childhood Education

 at the door

-Flynn Early Childhood Education Centre is an 140 place centre offering permanent full time, part time and casual care for children birth to five years of age with and two infant learning spaces, three toddler learning spaces and two preschool learning spaces.
+Flynn Early Childhood Education Centre is an 140 place centre offering permanent full time, part time and casual care for children birth to five years of age with two infant learning spaces, three toddler learning spaces and two preschool learning spaces.
 These spaces are flexible in their use to accommodate different ages of children and availability of places.

 Our opening hours are from 7:00am to 6:00pm Monday to Friday.